LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D1A-Node.md

 npm install lodash
 ```

 Now the package.json file will have a new field named `dependencies` like this:
+(The ^ means that when automatically updating packages, only the parts after the 4. can be higher numbers.)

 ```json
 {